 Conclusion

-In conclusion, the ability of a rotator cuff injury to heal on its own depends on several factors including the severity of the injury, age, overall health, and physical activity level.
-Mild to moderate rotator cuff injuries may be able to heal with rest, physical therapy, and pain management, while severe injuries may require surgical intervention.
-It is important to seek medical attention for a proper diagnosis and treatment plan, as early treatment can help prevent further injury and promote faster healing.
-The best way to maintain the health of the rotator cuff is to engage in regular exercise to strengthen the shoulder muscles and avoid activities that may cause strain or injury.
+The ability of a rotator cuff injury to heal depends on the severity of the injury, age, overall health, and physical activity level.
+Mild to moderate rotator cuff injuries may heal with rest, physical therapy, and pain management, while severe injuries may require surgical intervention.
+It is important to seek medical attention for a proper diagnosis and treatment plan and to engage in regular exercise to strengthen the shoulder muscles and avoid activities that may cause strain or injury.

 Beth is Cloudmineinc’s senior health editor and a certified personal trainer.
 She has over 10 years experience as a science journalist and is the author of two books.
 She deadlifts over 315 lbs.